zminde/esphome-s3-box-3-lvgl/README.md

 - Wake Word VA: https://github.com/esphome/wake-word-voice-assistants/
 - LVGL: https://esphome.io/components/lvgl/

-This is effectively a template for others wishing to configure the S3 box as it is a complete UI but it requires integration of the required components to provide functionality.
-This configuration is suitable for anyone with an understanding of ESPHOME, the S3-Box-3, Home Assistant and Wake Word Voice Assistants.

 # Requirements
 Requires [S3-Box-3](https://www.espressif.com/en/dev-board/esp32-s3-box-3-en) with sensor dock and battery.

 The minimum supported ESPHome version is 2025.6.0.

 Last tested on Home Assistant 2025.6.3 and ESPHome Version 2025.6.3.

 # Loading